Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 where the user is engaged in a primary app-usage activity.
 For these high-intensity interactions,
 (faster, undocumented) direct-mapped keyboard controls are used.
-A set of activity-handlers for the user activities accessible via the app's dashboard
+A set of InterUnits for the user activities accessible via the app's dashboard
 are designed.
 [Designing an activity-handler](https://github.com/Rohit-Agarwal-Khitchdee/EngagementManager/wiki/#designing-an-activity-handler)

 ### Apps have self-documenting interfaces
-An EngagementManager app's user interface is automatically documented
+An InterUnit UI app's user interface is automatically documented
 via documentation constructs included in the API.
 Interface documentation is at 2 levels:

 1. High-level -- The app dashboard provides high-level documentation for the app.
 Pressing Ctrl launches the app dashboard in its current context.

-2. Low-level -- Each activity-handler contains an interface descriptor
+2. Low-level -- Each InterUnit contains an interface descriptor
 used by the toolkit to implement an automatic interface documentation system.
-Pressing Ctrl-H within any activity-handler context
+Pressing Ctrl-H within any InterUnit context
 presents a description to the user on how to perform that activity.

 ### Apps have automatic state persistence